-Plan Allowance
+Plan allowance

 Plan allowance is the amount we use to determine our payment and your coinsurance for covered services.
-Fee-for-service plans determine their allowances in different ways.
-We determine our allowance as follows: your portion of the cost is a percentage of the Plan's discounted contract rate and the contract rate is payment in full.
+Plans determine their allowances in different ways.
+We determine our allowance as follows:

+• your portion of the cost is a percentage of the Plan's discounted contract rate and the contract rate is payment in full.

+Us/We

-Us/We Us and we refer to Western Health Advantage (WHA)
+Us and we refer to Western Health Advantage (WHA)